GNOME/libdex/docs/terminology.md

 Libdex also has a managed thread pool of schedulers via the [class@Dex.ThreadPoolScheduler].

 Schedulers manage short tasks, executing [class@Dex.Block] when they are ready, finalizing objects on their owning thread, and running fibers.

+Schedulers integrate with the current threads [struct@GLib.MainContext] via `GSource` making it easy to use Libdex with GTK and Clutter-based applications.

 # Channels